19 Feb How To Get Stickers Off Things

 WD-40 is much easier to find and is definitely cheaper than Goo Gone once you’re out of the US — and my experience is that it works at least as well on most things, sometimes even better.

-One summer we had duct tape that had baked in the sun onto an aluminum mast.
+One summer we had duct tape that had baked onto an aluminum mast in the sun.
 Dave first tried acetone on it, which did little.
 Then he tried the tiny bit of Goo Gone we had left in a bottle, and it worked better — but it was going to take far more than what we had.
 Then we remembered that a contractor friend had once told us that WD-40 worked well to remove adhesive.
 It took that duct tape off almost instantly and is now what we use first on metal and glass.

 WD-40 says that it’s safe on metal, glass and plastic and I’ve never had a problem on any of those.
 Friends have reported that it did not cause any problems on melamine plates or Lexan “glassware” or hatches, but I have not tried it myself.